 - The Department offers larger group information sessions and experiential workshops each year, as well as individual information sessions.

-Students will understand the relationship between cognition, emotion and behavior within the person, and the relationship of these areas to art, diagnosis, and treatment.
+1. To have students understand the relationship between cognition, emotion and behavior within the person, and the relationship of these areas to art, diagnosis (including an understanding of the most recent edition of the Diagnostic & Statistical Manual of Mental Disorders), and treatment.

 The MPS Art Therapy Program developed from a single undergraduate course in collaboration with the Bronx Psychiatric Center in New York City, over three decades ago.
 The undergraduate certificate program, guided by its founder, Estelle Bellomo, expanded and developed affiliations in a variety of settings and gained a reputation for excellence in both academic and clinical training.
 Subsequent changes in the field of art therapy made a master’s degree program the natural progression, which was initiated in 2001.
 The program is approved by the American Art Therapy Association, as well as New York State’s Department of Education and is an educational provider for the Licensure in Creative Art Therapy (LCAT) credential by the New York State Office of Professions, and as such meets the education standards of the art therapy profession.